ThermalDust095/chess-analyzer/README.md

 ## References Used

-[Stockfish Official Website](https://disservin.github.io/stockfish-docs/pages/Home.html) helped us install and use the Stockfish ML model.
+[Stockfish Official Website](https://disservin.github.io/stockfish-docs/pages/Home.html) helped us install and use the Stockfish ML model.<br />

-[Stockfish Wrapper](https://pypi.org/project/stockfish/) in pypi helped us use the stockfish binary in a more efficient and systematic way.
+[Stockfish Wrapper](https://pypi.org/project/stockfish/) in pypi helped us use the stockfish binary in a more efficient and systematic way.<br />

-[Pygame Docs](https://www.pygame.org/docs/) made it easier for us to make the GUI.
+[Pygame Docs](https://www.pygame.org/docs/) made it easier for us to make the GUI.<br />

-[Chess.com Unofficial API](https://www.chess.com/news/view/published-data-api) helped us fetch data for all chess.com users.
+[Chess.com Unofficial API](https://www.chess.com/news/view/published-data-api) helped us fetch data for all chess.com users.<br />